Gardens in Scotland

 ISLE OF BUTE Ardencraig Gardens

 Located just to the east of Rothesay at Ardencraig.
 You can visit the gardens and also see aviaries of foreign birds and exotic fish ponds in the grounds of Ardencraig House.
 There is a tea room.
 The gardens were bought by the Royal Burgh of Rothesay in 1968 and admission is totally free.
 Please note that the house is not open to the public.
 Access to the gardens is from 1 May - 30 September, Monday to Friday 9am - 4.30pm, Saturdays and Sundays 1pm - 4.30pm.

 Ascog Hall Victorian Fernery

-Continuing on the road leading south out of Rothesay, you reach Ascog Hall which opens its marvellous restored Victorian fernery to visitors 10am - 5pm from mid-April to mid-October (closed on Mondays & Tuesdays).
-For further details, telephone the owners Wallace and Katherine Fyfe on 01700 504 555.
-Ferns are on sale I believe.
+Continuing on the road leading south out of Rothesay, you reach Ascog Hall which opens its marvellous restored Victorian fernery to visitors Open daily 10am - 5pm from Easter to October.

 Photo © The Internet Guide to Scotland